There are several changes to Super announced in the 2016/2017 Federal Budget. As of 1st July 2017, the following amendments will be implemented:

 The Government removed barriers to innovation in retirement income stream products by extending the tax exemption on earnings in the retirement phase to products such as deferred lifetime annuities and group self annuitization products.

 This change enhanced both choice and flexibility for Australian retirees and helps provide clients with retirement income throughout their lives, regardless of how long they live.

 These products will help Australians better manage consumption and risk in retirement, including longevity risk.

 In conjunction with the Federal Budget, the Government also released the final report of the review of retirement income stream regulation.

-The Report recommends that current annual minimum drawdown requirements are consistent with the objective of the superannuation system to provide income in retirement.
+The Report recommends that the annual minimum drawdown requirements were consistent with the objective of the superannuation system to provide income in retirement.